renovatebot/renovate/lib/platform/gitea/index.md

 ## Unsupported platform features/concepts

-- **Adding reviewers to PRs not supported**: While Gitea supports a basic implementation for supporting PR reviews, no API support has been implemented so far.
+- **Adding reviewers to PRs not supported**: Gitea older that v1.14.0 doesn't have the required API to support this.